jupegarnica/garn-validator/README.md

   console.log(error.errors);
   /*
     [
-      TypeValidationError: on path /a value null do not match constructor Number ,
+      TypeValidationError: At path /a null do not match constructor Number ,
-      TypeValidationError: on path /b value null do not match constructor String , ]
+      TypeValidationError: At path /b null do not match constructor String , ]
   */
 }